astrolin/ephemeris/README.md

 # ephemeris

->     Swiss Ephemeris library and server
->     for Clojure backends / HTTP clients
+>     Swiss Ephemeris for Clojure